 After Q5, respondents should branch to different questions based on their selection in Q1 AND Q2:

-All respondents should again answer the rest of the questions.
+All respondents should again answer the rest of the questions

-Q8: General question for all respondents
+Q8: Question for all respondents

-Q9: General questions for all respondents.
+Q9: Question for all respondents

 As the question Q6 is for the targeted audience, set advanced logic in question Q5.
 Create new criteria with the below rules.

 Condition: If [Q1] What is your gender? is Male